MBBS (1st Class Honours) University of Sydney 1988

 1978 & 1979 UNICEF Art awards.

 The Biosecurity Program is focused on global risk analysis, detection, prevention, mitigation, response and control of emerging infectious diseases and bioterrorism.
 We conduct research on emerging infectious diseases, rapid epidemic surveillance, field response, bioterrorism, bio-intelligence, and health security in a changing biotechnology landscape.
-We research the rapid detection and prevention of these threats.
+We research the rapid detection and prevention of these threats, including open source intelligence and early warnings from EPIWATCH.
 Our research includes prevention by both pharmaceutical and non-pharmaceutical means such as personal protective equipment and vaccines.
 The program engages widely with stakeholders from all disciplines involved in large scale epidemic response, such as health, field epidemiology, emergency management, defence, law enforcement, legal and ethics experts.
 We are working on several research studies of COVID-19 including transmission, modelling and epidemiology.
-We are continuing our work on face masks and respirators in prevention of infection, and also in prevention of bushfire smoke related health effects.
+We are continuing our work on face masks and respirators in prevention of infection.
+Our Centre for Research Excellence, BREATHE, is doing cross-disciplinary research on airborne threats to health, across aged care, healthcare and community settings.
+We are also doing cutting-edge research to better understand the global spread of H5N1 avian influenza clade 2.3.4.4b and have a long-standing track record of human and avian influenza research.

-The re-emergence of smallpox is a credible threat due to advances in synthetic biology and availability of public methods for synthesis of orthopoxviruses, We are doing modelling research on the control of smallpox through various public health interventions.
+The re-emergence of smallpox is a credible threat due to advances in synthetic biology and availability of public methods for synthesis of orthopoxviruses, We are doing modelling research on the control of smallpox through various public health interventions and on re-emergence of monkeypox.

 Portrait of Raina MacIntyre by artist Karen Black, finalist in 2021 Archibald Prize